burnMyCalories/EasterTrackerApp/README.md

 ## Preparation

-Before running the project, please ensure you have these packages installed.
+Before running the project, please ensure you have these softwares installed.

 1. Java version: 1.8+
 2. Tomcat version: 8.5+
 3. MySQL version: 5.7
+4. Redis version: 5.0+

+After successfully installed these softwares, make sure you start the services by command `systemctl start`.

+Alternatively, you can use command `systemctl enable` to make sure these services start automatically after reboot.

 ## Installation